Top Tips for Music Subject Leaders

 This blog post is all about leading music at primary school level.

-If you’re not a music specialist – and even if you are – teaching music to primary age children can be something of a challenge, and a joy of course too.
-Seeing a child go from having no musical knowledge, to playing or singing proficiently is one of the biggest rewards in teaching, and the health and wellbeing benefits of music to both children and adults are well known.
+If you’re not a music specialist – and even if you are – teaching music to primary age children can be something of a Something that is difficult to achieve., and a joy of course too.
+Seeing a The term used to describe a young person before they reach puberty… go from having no musical knowledge, to playing or singing proficiently is one of the biggest rewards in teaching, and the health and wellbeing benefits of music to both children and adults are well known.
 The benefits can be seen on an academic level too, and this school in Bradford has seen incredible results after deciding to deliver 3 hours of music to its pupils every week.

 For non specialists, music is something that is sometimes feared, but with the right support and training, you will quickly see the rewards both professionally and personally.
-It also gives you the opportunity to engage with pupils, who struggle in the more academic subjects, come into their own, succeed and enjoy.
+It also gives you the opportunity to engage with pupils, who struggle in the more academic subjects, come into their own, Achieving a set goal or target. and enjoy.

-If you are a non music specialist faced with the prospect of teaching music this year, why not explore our music scheme of work – and learn together with your pupils at your own pace.
-They do say that the best way to learn something new is to teach it to someone else – so you can learn a new skill and develop your practice at the same time.
+If you are a non music specialist faced with the prospect of teaching music this year, why not explore our music scheme of work – and To gain an understanding of new things. together with your pupils at your own pace.
+They do say that the best way to learn something new is to teach it to someone else – so you can learn a new The ability to do something well. and develop your practice at the same time.

 For specialist music teachers and music co-ordinators, there are challenges too.
-It can be quite an isolating role as there are few or no other teachers to share knowledge and bounce ideas off.
+It can be quite an isolating A particular job you do as part of a larger task as there are few or no other teachers to share knowledge and bounce ideas off.
 This can lead to quite a large planning burden on one person, which of course takes up a huge amount of time, both in work and beyond.
 Or perhaps you are new to the music co-ordinator role, and have to ensure coverage across the school and just don’t know where to start?
 Coupled with this are the limited budgets available for training of both experienced and new music subject leaders.
 So what do you do?
 That’s where we come in.

 Music Subject Leader Toolkit

 To help you in your music subject leader role, we have devised a brand new music co-ordinator toolkit, packed full of useful resources to help you best perform in your role, and save time too.
-Don’t reinvent the wheel when it comes to putting together a plan for your new role, or creating a subject leader folder, we’ve done the hard work for you – and best of all, the toolkit is completely free – and created by experienced teachers just like you.
+Don’t reinvent the A circular object that turns round.
+It can be fixed to a vehicle like a car or bicycle to allow the vehicle to move easily over the ground…. when it comes to putting together a plan for your new role, or creating a subject leader folder, we’ve done the hard work for you – and best of all, the toolkit is completely free – and created by experienced teachers just like you.

 Teacher subject knowledge audit

 How do you know what support and training you need if you haven’t done a knowledge audit?
-Our music subject knowledge audit will help you to identify the skills you already have, and pinpoint areas for development over the next 12 months and beyond.
+Our music subject knowledge audit will help you to identify the The ability to do certain things well. you already have, and pinpoint areas for development over the next 12 months and beyond.
 This can be used both for yourself and other teachers who are delivering music to help you identify training needs as a whole school.

 Musical Equipment Audit

 There’s nothing worse than wanting to teach a lesson and knowing the instruments are somewhere, but you just don’t know where exactly.
 That’s where our resources audit comes in.
 Take stock of what you already have in school, where things are stored, and what you need in the future.
-This also helps for succession planning should you change roles or move schools.
-Since musical equipment is so portable, it will help you keep a close eye on things all year.
+This also helps for succession planning should you The process of something or someone being different. roles or move schools.
+Since musical Items and objects which are needed to complete a task. is so portable, it will help you keep a close eye on things all year.

 Music Subject Leader Folder

-Included in your toolkit is a comprehensive folder that can be printed and put into a lever arch file.
+Considering someone as part of a group. in your toolkit is a comprehensive folder that can be printed and put into a lever arch A tool used to smooth down rough edges on wood or metal materials…..
 This is the start of a file that you can use as evidence of your work on your subject – should anyone wish to see it!

 Music Subject Overview

-This overview is really useful for seeing at a glance what should be covered by each year group to ensure progression of skills in music – from year 1 to year 6.
+This overview is really useful for seeing at a glance what should be covered by each year A number of people who are gathered together. to ensure progression of skills in music – from year 1 to year 6.
 Print it out to keep in your subject leader file and use as your long term subject plan.
 Usefully, we have linked to our lesson plans and videos on the overview, so you can see how our music scheme of work can link in to your overall curriculum.

 Staff Meeting Presentation